Text by Nicole Bouglouan

 They use different types of calls to communicate, from soft contact calls to trumpeting far-carrying sounds over the territories.

-The crowned cranes give soft honks, whereas the Anthropoides have raspy and low voices.
+The crowned cranes give soft honks, whereas the former Anthropoides have raspy and low voices.
 The members of genus Grus give high-pitched and loud calls.
 The Siberian Crane is the only one to utter clear, flute-like notes.

 The nestlings give low, purring calls to maintain contact with their parents.
 The food-begging call is a soft peeping.
 They learn the calls during their first year of life.